filipo18/uwcisak-filip-unit2/Journal.md

 Nov 13
 -------
 We crated binary counter from 1 to 15 with 4 lights.
 Before that we learned how we translate from binary to decimal and from decimal to binary.
-I already knew that from before
+I already knew that from before.
+I learned one more way to use modules.

 Nov 17
 --------